informalsystems/testnets/README.md

 ```

 ### Reset Tendermint Network

+**NB: This is irreversibly destructive.**

 Sometimes you want to reset your Tendermint network without necessarily
 destroying all of your VMs.
 To do this, simply:

 ```bash
 ./tmtestnet.py -c mytestnets/testnet1.yaml -v network reset
 ```

+This will stop all Tendermint nodes, destroy their data, regenerate and deploy
+their configuration, and restart all node groups that should be started (as per
+the configuration file).

 ### Showing Network Info
 To show which hostnames correspond to which node in each node group, simply